homeymusic/mami.codi.R/README.md

-MaMi.CoDi: A Quantum Model of Consonance Perception at the Heisenberg Uncertainty Limit
+MaMi.CoDi: A quantized model of consonance perception at the classical uncertainty limit
 ================

 ## Quantum Consonance Perception